-It may seem like a good idea to open a new credit card with a merchant to get a discount on an item, but it is better to not go overboard with taking advantage of too many discounts over a short period.
+It may seem like a good idea to open a new credit card with a merchant to get a discount on an item, but it is better to not go overboard by taking advantage of too many discounts over a short period.

 Since each new card comes with a hard inquiry from the card issuer, it can hurt your credit score.